Design Seminar

 • One table with seating for 8 at the program and luncheon

-Patron Table Host (Sold Out!)
+Patron Table Host Sold Out!

 • Preferred seating for 8 at the program and luncheon

-Long-time Design Seminar Moderator J. Thomas Savage is Director of Educational Travel and Conferences at the Colonial Williamsburg Foundation.
+J. Thomas Savage is Director of Educational Travel and Conferences at the Colonial Williamsburg Foundation.
 Tom’s lifelong passion for country estates and extraordinary collections has led him around the world in pursuit of those with refined taste and style.
 A native of the South, Tom has been director of external affairs at the Winterthur Museum, was senior vice president of Sotheby’s Institute of Art, and served as curator and director of museums for the Historic Charleston Foundation.

 SCHEDULE

-The 2023 MESDA Design Seminar will take place in the
+The 2024 MESDA Design Seminar will take place in the

 James A. Gray, Jr. Auditorium